IHeartRadio Music Award for Best Duo/Group of the Year

 The iHeartRadio Music Award for Best Duo/Group of the Year is one of the awards handed out at the yearly iHeartRadio Music Awards.
 It was first awarded in 2016 and presented to Maroon 5.
 Maroon 5 are the most awarded artist in this category, with a total of two wins.
-They are also the most nominated artists in this category, with a total of six nominations.
+They are also the most nominated artists in this category, with a total of seven nominations.